Take your career global

 If you’re interested in foreign affairs, trade and international business then Swinburne’s degree in International Relations and Security could give you the skills to operate at a global level.

-During this online degree you’ll study the complex issues that surround security, international trade and global diplomacy, you will develop your critical thinking skills and learn how to approach issues from a range of perspectives.
+During this degree you’ll study the complex issues that surround security, international trade and global diplomacy, you will develop your critical thinking skills and learn how to approach issues from a range of perspectives.

 Graduate with a thorough understanding of domestic and international political issues, and skills that you can apply in both private and government roles anywhere in the world.